KellzBeezy/Portfolio/getting_started_with_node.js/readme.md

 # Purpose

-getting familiar with the syntax and frameworks. making a small project in the way.
+Getting familiar with the syntax and frameworks.
+Making a small project on the way.